 Medicare is the federal health insurance program for individuals 65 or older.
 Some younger people with disabilities may qualify as well.

-Medi-Share is not insurance, however, it could be a great option for you if you have found traditional health insurance plans are not affordable for you.
-If you already qualify for subsidized health insurance, you may be able to afford your healthcare.
+Medi-Share is not insurance; however, it could be an excellent option if you have found that traditional health insurance plans are not affordable for you.
+If you’ve been paying for unsubsidized health insurance, Medi-Share could help you save money.